Mehfooz123/POSI-SW/README.md

 You can run it by 2 ways:

 **First way**: By downloading the program release and directly run executable file `.exe` and done!
 You don't need to download or install anything left.
+**Second way (Early-Access)**: By downloading source code and it python packages.
+After run or debug program!

 ### Requirements
 |Software| Version |
 |--|--|
 | Python | 3.9.0 |